Computational quantum chemistry in initial designs and final analyses

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Allis, Damian Gregory, "Computational quantum chemistry in initial designs and final analyses" (2004).
 Chemistry - Dissertations.
-Paper 64.
+64.